mage-os/devdocs/cli-commands.md

 ```
 ### `maintenance:status`

-The `maintenance:status` command in Magento 2 serves the purpose of checking and displaying the current status of maintenance mode for your Magento store.
-When you execute this command, Magento 2 provides information indicating whether the store is currently in maintenance mode or not.
+The `maintenance:status` command in Magento 2 is used to display the current status of maintenance mode for your Magento store.

 Example usage: